- Heating Systems

 - Mechanical Contracting

 January 27, 2016

-In a recent blog post, we touched upon just how important it is for homeowners in Wichita Falls, TX and Lawton, OK to focus on air sealing.
+You know how important it is for homeowners in Lawton, OK to focus on air sealing.
 Once the living space is sealed, however, it’s important to ensure that the air you’re breathing is clean and fresh.
 Otherwise, you and your family will be stuck breathing in stagnant, potentially contaminated air on a daily basis.
 The Environmental Protection Agency (EPA) has found that air inside a home is 5 to 100 times more polluted than outdoor air while the American Lung Association has stated the 50% of all illness is either caused by or aggravated by poor indoor air quality.

 What is Mechanical Ventilation?

 By light definition, mechanical ventilation is the process of actively supplying air to and removing it from areas inside the home with the usage of powered equipment.
 There are two main types of mechanical ventilation systems—spot ventilation (exhaust fans in bathrooms and above kitchen ranges, for example), which is designed to remove the pollutant from the source, and whole-house ventilation.
 Whole-house ventilation utilizes multiple fans and duct systems, and there are multiple different types of setups to choose from.